Shamar/shamar.github.io/_posts/2019-06-22-scripting-for-politics.markdown

-Together with the [Project Winston Smith](https://pws.winstonsmith.org) that promised to provide hardware and bandwidth, this little work should help all the members of the Partito Pirata to [avoid YouTube](https://forum.partito-pirata.it/t/possiamo-evitare-di-supportare-e-diffondere-la-sorveglianza/2465) and to stop sending to Google's server the political interests of the people who visit their forum and website.
+Together with the [Project Winston Smith](https://pws.winstonsmith.org) that promised to provide hardware and bandwidth, this little work should help all the members of the Partito Pirata to [avoid YouTube](https://forum.partito-pirata.it/t/possiamo-evitare-di-supportare-e-diffondere-la-sorveglianza/2465) and to stop sending to Google's servers the political interests of the people who visit their forum and website.

 In an age where programmers have [so much power](http://www.tesio.it/2019/06/03/what-is-informatics.html) to summon daemons that act on the physical world, I think we should always feel responsible for those who